muellan/metacache/README.md

 ## Detailed Installation Instructions

 #### Requirements
 MetaCache itself should compile on any platform for which a C++11 conforming compiler is available.
+The Makefile is written with g++ or clang++ in mind, but could probably be adapted to MSVC or other compilers.

-The helper scripts (for downloading genomes, taxonomy etc.) however require the Bash shell to run.
-So on Windows you need a working bash executable as well as some common GNU utilities like "awk" and "wget".
-There is for example "Git Bash" which comes with git for Windows or the 'Windows Subsystem for Linux'.
+The helper scripts (for downloading genomes, taxonomy etc.) require the Bash shell to run.
+That means you need a working bash executable as well as some common GNU utilities like "awk" and "wget".
+On Windows you should use the 'Windows Subsystem for Linux' (which gives you an Ubuntu user mode talking to the Windows Kernel).

 There are no dependencies on third party libraries.
 MetaCache was successfully tested on the following platforms (all 64 bit + 64 bit compilers):